SkygearIO/features/features/375-static-cdn/design.md

 path (`fallback`).

 When `static` deployment type is used:
-- The deployment context would be persisted to object storage.
+- The deployment context would be persisted to object storage (symlinks are resolved at upload time).
 - A request with matching path would be routing using static deployment routing algorithm (described below).
 - If a file is matched, the gateway would proxy the request to the backing